VonStroheim/vshf-php-bus/README.md

 $bus->dispatch($command);
 ```

-The command class must have a corresponding handler class in the same directory/namespace.
+Each command class should have a corresponding handler class located in the same directory/namespace.

-For example, if I have a custom command *MyCommand.php*, there must be a *MyCommandHandler.php* in the same directory/namespace for the bus to call for.
+For instance, if you have a custom command named *MyCommand.php*, you should also include a *MyCommandHandler.php* file in the same directory/namespace.
+This allows the bus to call the appropriate handler for the command.

 ## Middleware